JalaliLabUCLA/phycv/README.md

 *Example 1*

 In Example 1, all steps are performed in a single `run`.
 In the GPU version, you will need to indicate the `device` when instantiate the class.
 The result is returned as `pst_output`.
 Note that the returned result locates on GPU and is in the form of `torch tensor`.
-You may need to move to cpu and convert to `numpy array` for visualization.
+You may need to move to CPU and convert to `numpy array` for visualization.
 This is for users who want to get the result on a single image with indicated PST parameters.
 The example code can also be found in `test_script1.py`

 ```python
 import torch